 RTE and digitalisation of taxation could lead to notable savings in process and compliance costs both to companies and tax administrations.
 Lower administrative burden allows the companies to concentrate on their core business and contribute to boosting growth, increase employment and tax revenue.
 There are also huge opportunities and value of structured, standardised data on transactions that could serve as a unique European basis for financial and other digital services.
 More examples of the benefits of RTE can be found in the picture below.

-EU Should Steer the Development of Real-Time Economy
+Real-Time Economy